tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 patents.
 At least, some people have intuited that.

 Personally, I think DSA is an ugly scheme compared to the more natural Schnorr signatures.
-It is not only aesthetics, but the shape of DSA makes building more complicated extensions difficult.
+This isn't just a matter of aesthetics: but the shape of DSA makes building more complicated extensions difficult.
 Thresholdizing Schnorr Signatures is easy, but thresholdizing DSA is substantially trickier.

 Patents are intended to spur innovation.
-In this case, innovation was necessary avoid the arbitrary roadblocks imposed by patents.
+In this case, innovation was necessary to avoid the arbitrary roadblocks imposed by patents.

 I don't think patents are the right tool for incentivizing innovation in Cryptography.